-- If a student is absent, a parent/guardian must notify the school office before 9:00am on the date of the absence with the reason.
-If the office does not receive a phone call, parents/guardians will be contacted. - · Parents/guardians must notify the office if a child has been diagnosed as having a contagious condition (e.g., chicken pox, strep, lice, etc.) so that precautions can be taken and notifications sent home.
-Student confidentiality will be observed. - · A written excuse from the parent/guardian stating the reason for an absence must be presented to the office by the student upon returning to school. - · Medical/dental appointments are considered excused absences.
+- If a student is absent, a parent/guardian must notify the school before 8:30am on the date of the absence with the reason.
+If the office does not receive a phone call, parents/guardians will be contacted.
+FACTS SIS automatically sends a notification to parents of absent students when attendance is initially entered. - Parents/guardians must notify the office if a child has been diagnosed as having a contagious condition (e.g., chicken pox, strep, lice, etc.) so that precautions can be taken and notifications sent home.
+Student confidentiality will be observed. - A written excuse from the parent/guardian stating the reason for an absence must be presented to the office by the student upon returning to school. - Medical/dental appointments are considered excused absences.
 Parents must send a note to the office prior to the appointment informing the teacher and the office that the student will be leaving the school premises or arriving late.
-Before leaving the school grounds and upon returning, the parent/guardian or designated adult must sign-in the student at the school office.
+Before leaving the school grounds and upon returning, the parent/guardian or designated adult must sign the student in/out at the school office.
+If possible, an absence note from the medical/dental office should also be sent to the school office upon the student's return to school.

-A student must attend at least half the school day to be eligible to participate in any extracurricular activity scheduled that same day (e.g., athletic games, class parties, field trips, etc.).
+• A student must attend at least half the school day to be eligible to participate in any extracurricular activity scheduled that same day (e.g., athletic games, class parties, field trips, etc.).